MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 Now, under each organization, multiple teams and subteams can be created to match the structure of the enterprise and its divisions.
 These organizations can then have their own org-level, team-level, and individual OKRs populated in them.

 But the drawback of pivoting an org at a division level is that you are contained within a small space wherein other orgs cannot view/contribute to your progress and vice versa.
-This results in lack of alignment and transparency, which are key to OKRs success.
+Thus, resulting in lack of alignment and transparency, which are key to OKRs success.

 ## Teams in Viva Goals